 As Deputy Commander, Keith Thomas co-founded STARR after more than 20 years in public service and teaching.
 During that time Mr. Thomas developed many unique academic courses that relied on the impact of emerging technologies in water related events; he also served as Training Officer and Deputy Chief at McNeill Fire Department, Air Ambulance and Logistics Disaster Manager for the Federal EMS, as well as he Vice President of STARR a non-profit organization.
 While Working at NEPTA Mr. Thomas continued teaching at two higher learning institutions as an adjunct instructor within a variety of courses such as emergency preparedness/procedures and EMS technology.
 Keith spent over 8 years in the Marine Corp serving in Desert Storm/ Desert Shield, served in the Mississippi Army National Guard for 5 years and deployed to Iraq Freedom with the 890th Engineer BN under the 3 Infantry Division as a Combat Medic, he worked as a paramedic for 20 years in both rural and metropolitan services, taught medical courses, water rescue, and several Emergency Management courses to public works.
 Keith received an Associate of Applied Science in Occupational Education from Mississippi Gulf Coast Community College, Bachelors of Arts an a Masters of Arts in Emergency / Disaster Management from American Military University.
 During this time he obtained a Certified Emergency Manager, became member of the Epsilon Pi Phi Emergency Management Honor society and an Emergency and Disaster Management Global Mentor.
-Mr. Thomas is engaged in the Masters of Public Health Program with an expected graduation date of mid-2020.
-His certifications include National Registered Paramedic, Associate Instructor at American Medical Response, Swift Water/Flood Rescue, Emergency Boat Rescue Operations, Certified Firefighter, Special Weapons and Tactics Medic, and several more.
-His goal is to continue pursuing education as a doctoral candidate whereby one day receiving a PhD within that of Emergency and Disaster Management.
+Mr. Thomas will graduate in November 2021 with a Masters of Public Health having emphasis in Climate Change .
+His certifications include Certified Emergency Manager, National Registered Paramedic, Affiliate Faculty for NAEMT, Training Center Faculty for AHA, Swift Water/Flood Rescue, Emergency Boat Rescue Operations, Certified Firefighter, Special Weapons and Tactics Medic, and several more.
+His goal is to continue pursuing education as a doctoral candidate whereby one day receiving a PhD.

 Sheila Seal Public Information Officer